Rheumatoid = inflammation and pain in joints, muscles, or soft tissue

 Preparing for Your Appointment

 Drs.
-Paul C. McCormick, Michael G. Kaiser, Alfred T. Ogden and Christopher E. Mandigo at The Spine Hospital at The Neurological Institute of New York are experts in treating rheumatoid arthritis.
+Paul C. McCormick, Michael G. Kaiser, Alfred T. Ogden, Christopher E. Mandigo and Patrick C. Reid at The Spine Hospital at The Neurological Institute of New York are experts in treating rheumatoid arthritis.
 They can also offer you a second opinion.